The Global Financial Crisis You Never Heard Of: Financial Advisors' Daily Digest

 Eventually, the 17th century equivalent of bond vigilantes found royal finances to be wanting and refused any further loans.
 As Milevsky continues:

 Apparently, sometime in October 1671, the English goldsmith-bankers—with millions of pounds of CTOs [collateralized treasury orders] on their balance sheets—decided that enough was enough.
 In their professional opinion, committing any more funds to His Majesty was simply too risky.
-Perhaps they were weary of throwing good money after what they perceived was bad money?
-Or maybe they prudently examined the King’s financial situation, books and financial statements—not knowing about the secret money flowing from King Louis XIV—and determined that his business model was untenable.
+Perhaps they were wary of throwing good money after what they perceived was bad money?
+Or maybe they prudently examined the King’s financial situation, books, and financial statements—not knowing about the secret money flowing from King Louis XIV—and determined that his business model was untenable.
 In the language of modern financial risk management, one would say that they determined that allocating any more capital to that particular trade would breach their internal ‘risk budget’ limits.”

 As we saw in the 2007-2008 crisis, the ensuing process was like a very unfun game of musical chairs in which some investors were caught still standing when the music stopped playing.

-In a sense, we gain a sharper understanding of the conditions that led to our most recent financial crisis because we’re seeing the same mechanics operate, albeit through the prism of 17th century statecraft, intrigue and characters with names like Arlington, Shaftesbury and Danby.
+In a sense, we gain a sharper understanding of the conditions that led to our most recent financial crisis because we’re seeing the same mechanics operate, albeit through the prism of 17th-century statecraft, intrigue and characters with names like Arlington, Shaftesbury, and Danby.
 We also learn a good deal about finance – securitization, risk modeling and business ethics – through this unique historical lens.
 But among the key literary elements, the sine qua non condition that links those times to these is too much debt.

 And that brings me back to wondering about the next day a major sovereign power might default.
 It need not be the “unthinkable” scenario of a Congressional failure to raise the level of debt the U.S. Treasury can issue.
-The U.S. has also managed costly wars, and default is hardly unknown in the U.S. context.
+The U.S. has also managed costly wars, and the default is hardly unknown in the U.S. context.
 It was just five months ago that Puerto Rico defaulted on $70 billion in its general bond obligations.
 Puerto Rico is a relatively “high-income, advanced economy.”
 Nevertheless, the United States is capable of handling this problem.
 But what happens when the jig is up in Illinois, whose economy is six times the size?
 And have we not had more than our fair share of natural disasters recently?

 Milevsky concludes his book with a discussion of what constitutes too much debt.
 His focus there is on personal debt.
 And though - again - he never even hints at the possibility that England, Canada or the U.S. might relive the woes that England’s King Charles II set in motion in this now forgotten financial crisis, it would be imprudent not to consider the possibility.
 Another monarch, King Solomon, thought to be the wisest of all men, remarked, “There is a thing of which one will say, ‘See – this is new.’
 It already was in the ages that were before us.
 There is no remembrance of former times…” (Ecclesiastes 1:10-11).